Report: Angry doctors and nurses affecting patient care

 Posted by Thomas Pettinicchi of D'Amico & Pettinicchi, LLC on Mar 06, 2013 in Doctor Errors

 People have long been told of the stress and anxiety that doctors and nurses feel on the job.
 Sleep deprivation and huge workloads often contribute to their tension, making some doctors angry and irritated.
 Unfortunately, these emotions can affect the care with which they treat their patients.
 It is not uncommon for a physician to lash out at co-workers, get distracted from a procedure or make a serious medical error when they feel these emotions rise up.
 In fact, a recent report illustrates just how serious the problem with angry doctors can be.
+If you have been injured by a doctor contact one of our New Haven medical malpractice attorneys today to find out about your legal options.

 Patients in Connecticut and across the country who visit the doctor are generally not the cause of a doctor's frustrations, yet they can become the innocent victims of the resulting tirades.
 According to experts, as many as five percent of physicians have responded to patients and nurses with anger or violence, and some have even ignored situations that ultimately put a patient in danger.